-Community V Vater System N ame: NEWMEA- CITY OF NEW MEADOWS Public Water System (PWS) #: 3020012 of availability have been given) onfidence Report has been di and that the information is omitted to the primacy agency correct and consistent wit -Complete the po ortion below that correspond. s to the population of you ır PWS- Systems Servi ing a Population Greater than 100,000 he CCR on the Ir the report to all c Systems with Mailing Waiver rs Serving More than 500 P eople, but Fewer than 1 .0,000 Informe d customers that e local newspaper(s)- as requ the CCR will not be mailed make reports available on re (as required due to mailir Systems with Mailing Waiver rs Serving 500 or Fewer Pe ople the CCR will not be mailed make reports available on re ng waiver).
-Applies to all (check approp I faith effort was made to rea ch non-bill paying consu mers by: Mailing Advertis report on the Inte the report to all p sing the availabil the report in pub postal patrons in the system a ity of the report. area Certified by: Name: DOUG MACNICHOL Title: WATER SYSTEM REPI RESENTATIVE Phone #: (208) 347 - 2171 Date: 1/23/08
+Community Water System Name: NEWMEA- CITY OF NEW MEADOWS

+Public Water System (PWS) #: 3020012

+I confirm that the Consumer Confidence Report has been distributed to customers (or appropriate notices of availability have been given) and that the information is correct and consistent with the compliance monitoring data previously submitted to the primacy agency.

+-Complete the portion below that corresponds to the population of your PWS-

+Systems Serving a Population Greater than 100,000

+Posted the CCR on the Internet

+Mailed the report to all customers

+Systems with Mailing Waivers Serving More than 500 People, but Fewer than 10,000

+- Published the CCR in the local newspaper(s)- as required due to mailing waiver).
+Informed customers that the CCR will not be mailed (as required due to mailing waiver).

+X Developed procedures to make reports available on request.

+Systems with Mailing Waivers Serving 500 or Fewer People

+Informed customers that the CCR will not be mailed (as required due to mailing waiver).

+X Developed procedures to make reports available on request.

+Applies to all systems: A good faith effort was made to reach non-bill paying consumers by: (check appropriate blanks)

+- Posting report on the Internet - Mailing the report to all postal patrons in the system area - Advertising the availability of the report. - X Posting the report in public places.

+Certified by: Name: DOUG MACNICHOL

+Title: WATER SYSTEM REPRESENTATIVE

+Phone #: (208) 347 - 2171 Date: 2/27/09